blondered/bert4rec_repro/README.md

 ```

 Install required packages:
-If you didn't clone RecTools repository, make sure it's uncommented in requirements.txt
+If you didn't clone RecTools repository, make sure `rectools` package is uncommented in requirements.txt.
+Please check that rectools version is the one that has transformer models released.
 ```
 cd aprec
 python3.10 -m venv .venv